Pomax/js-call-tracer/README.md

 const something = trace(new Something(...));
 ```

 And you're done.
-You'll now get stuff like this as part of stdout (unless you override where to log to by passing `{ logger: ... }` as options object to `trace`, with something that has a `log` function).
+You'll now get stuff like this as part of stdout (unless you override where to log to by passing `{ logger: ... }` as options object to `trace`, with something that has a `log` function):

-For example:

 ```
 │ —> call: ALOSInterface.lookup([48.8,-123.8])